 First Love, by Ivan Turgenev: I hadn’t read anything by Turgenev before this one (haven’t read anything since — yet) but I’m glad I finally got over my fear of this particular Russian.
 I remember that I read this one during one day’s commute.
 “Despite the train noises and the people coming and going, First Love really affected me with its powerful depiction of innocent love teamed up with overwhelming passion and a desire to be a martyr according to the whims of the one you love.”

-Housekeeping, by Marilynne Robinson: Robinson was the only woman besides Toni Morrison to have a book considered the best book of the last 25 years by an American novelist.
-This was that book. ”Robinson’s tone thoughout strikes the right note for me.
+Housekeeping, by Marilynne Robinson: Robinson was the only woman besides Toni Morrison to have a book considered the best book of the last 25 years by an American novelist by The New York Times.
+This was that book.
+“Robinson’s tone thoughout strikes the right note for me.
 Somehow she injects into her prose the atmosphere of Fingerbone, with its foggy lake, along with the transiency of the characters.
 Though the town remains in place, it always seems to be drifting away into the past.
-At the same time, the past does not disappear – the lake remains, and somewhere down there is a wrecked train and car.”
+At the same time, the past does not disappear — the lake remains, and somewhere down there is a wrecked train and car.”

 Life and Times of Michael K, by J.M.
 Coetzee: I’ve read only three books by Coetzee: Disgrace, Waiting for the Barbarians, and this one.
 Though the one I hear least about, Life and Times of Michael K is my favorite.
 And I think Coetzee’s writing absolutely spoiled my reading of Knut Hamsun’s Hunger.
 “I’m not sure how it happens, but while reading this book - this book about war and about one man’s physical decline as he attempts to become invisible — during the day I looked around me and saw so many wonderful things.”

 Liquidation, by Imre Kertész: Of the three Kertész books about Auschwitz and the years since, this one about the suicide of a child born in the concentration camp is still my favorite.
+Favorite is such a strange word in this context; perhaps it’s better to say this one presented things in a way that, more than the others, made me reconsider what I thought I already knew and made me realize just how unknowable this whole thing is.
 “Despite the miracle of B.’s birth, years later he commits suicide.
 That is where the book begins.
 But for what reasons did B. commit suicide?
 That is where the book goes.”

-The Loved One, by Evelyn Waugh: Despite this book being most recent in my memory, I’m confident it will outlast many others I read this year – or in many years to come.
+The Loved One, by Evelyn Waugh: Despite this book being most recent in my memory, I’m confident it will outlast many others I read this year — or in many years to come.
+The cover may be the best clue as to the darkly comic tone Waugh strikes in this hilarious book about two Englishmen who move to Southern California.
+Pets and Hollywood — this novel is endlessly entertaining!
 “To get right to it, this is one of the funniest books I’ve ever read, and one of the best.”

 Netherland, by Joseph O’Neill: I’m in good company including this as one of the year’s best — both the New York Times Book Review and James Woods of the New Yorker included it in their list too (James Woods called this year’s Booker committee middle-brow, which brought back bad memories and reminded me that this is my only pick from this year’s Booker longlist).
 I still stand by this: “An interesting and entertaining (and pleasantly detailed) rumination on cricket in the United States, a contemporary variation on The Great Gatsby, probably the most convincing and nuanced post-9/11 novel I’ve read, Joseph O’Neill’s Netherland (2008) is the best new book I’ve read in the last few years.”